sib-swiss/NGS-variants-training/docs/day1/alignment_advanced.md

 ### 4. Piping and looping

+Now we have performed now the following steps on one sample:

+- Read alignment
+- Adding readgroups
+- Marking of duplicates
+- Indexing

+We now apply these steps to all three samples.

 **Exercise** Generate a tab-delimited file in which each line represents a sample (mother, father and son), and where you specify the `SM`, `LB`, `PU` and `ID` fields.
 E.g., the first line (for 'mother') would look like:

 ```